5T33Z0/OC-Little-Translated/00_ACPI/ACPI_Basics/Advanced_Patching_Techniques.md

 **This is how it works**:

-- Find the device, method or paramater you want to change in a `DSDT` in maciASL.
+- Find the device, method or parameter you want to change in a `DSDT` in maciASL.
 - View the `DSDT` as Hex code (Visual Studio Code has an extension for it) and find the corresponding section
 - Look at the surrounding Code
 - Select and incorporate a few characters left and right of what you actually want to change and use that as your `Find` mask – since it's in hex already you can just copy it over.